davidsalatic/consumption/README.md

 - Introduce lombok to reduce boilerplate (it wasn't used in this project as sometimes IDEs need additional configuration to allow annotation processing, so it wasn't used for easier testing)
 - Use big decimal instead of double to increase accuracy

+*Example CSV files are located in `src/test/test files`